Times Square–42nd Street station: IRT 42nd Street Shuttle platform

 The Times Square station on the 42nd Street Shuttle consists of an island platform between tracks 1 and 4, which was completed in 2021.
 It is 28 ft wide and is 360 ft long, with a slight northward curve at the western end.
 At the east end of the platform is a passageway to the 42nd Street–Bryant Park station, running between tracks 1 and 4.
+The 42nd Street Shuttle serves the station at all times except between approximately midnight and 6:00 a.m., when the shuttle does not run.
+The next station to the east is Grand Central.

 The island platform replaced a layout dating from the original IRT subway, completed in 1904.
 It was originally a four-track local stop with two side platforms outside the local tracks.
 Most of the wall along the side platform for track 1 was removed in 1914 to provide a connection to the new Times Square station on the IRT Broadway–Seventh Avenue Line.
 An underpass formerly connected the original side platforms.
 In 1918, the southbound express track (formerly track 2) was removed and replaced by a temporary wooden platform for access to the original northbound express track (formerly track 3).
 Track 3's wooden platform was subsequently replaced by a more permanent platform, while the old local platforms still served tracks 1 and 4.
 Track 3 was taken out of service on November 7, 2020, and was replaced with the island platform.

 The old platforms were connected on the west (railroad north) side.
 A movable walkway crossed track 4, the former northbound local track; the walkway could be temporarily removed to allow access to and from that track.
 Because of the curvature on the platforms, gap fillers under the platforms were used on tracks 1 and 3.
 These two platforms were concave and curved toward the shuttle trains.
 Track 1 was 295 feet long and track 3 was 285 feet long.
 Track 4 did not have gap fillers because of the convex curve of the platform, curving away from the shuttle trains.
 The platform serving Track 4 was only 150 feet long, and could barely fit the three 51.4 ft cars of the shuttle.